msu-fa19-cosc458/Project1-joeli1/project1/README.md

 <p>I don't know how to filter the tweets to keep them PG or PG-13.
 Please excuse any tweets that don't follow those guidelines.<br>
 <h4>What would you do to improve your project in the future?</h4>
 <p>I want to update the styling to make it more user friendly.<br>

+<p>This is the link to my project: https://evening-wave-03943.herokuapp.com<br>